Health status of Asian Americans: Drug use

 Asian Americans generally have low rates of substance use, but contain disparities when disaggregated into ethnic groups, gender, and the type of drug used.
-Compared to other ethnic groups, research finds that Japanese and mixed-race Asian Americans have increased likelihoods of drug consumption while prescription drug abuse risk is high for Filipino Americans.
+Compared to other ethnic groups, research finds that Japanese and mixed-race Asian Americans have increased likelihoods of drug consumption, and prescription drug abuse risk is high for Filipino Americans.
 Gender provides a variation in risk as well.
 Chinese and Vietnamese females, compared to their male counterparts, have higher probability of alcohol addiction.
 Asian American college-aged women who have depression are found to have positive correlation with drug and alcohol consumption.
-Although Asian American youth substance abuse rates have increased over the years, there has not been much research conducted on this.
+Although Asian American youth substance abuse rates have increased over the years, there has not been much research conducted on that.

 Self-esteem

 Self-esteem, consisting of self-evaluations and judgments of one's value or self-worth, plays a significant part in Asian Americans' psychological well-being.
 A number of studies have revealed that Asian Americans are suffering from lower self-esteem and higher levels of depression relative to other racial/ethnic groups.
-The problem of low self-esteem is more prevalent among first generation immigrants and the U.S.-born Asian Americans with immigrant parents.
+The problem of low self-esteem is most prevalent among first generation-immigrants and the U.S.-born Asian Americans with immigrant parents.

 Low self-esteem can lead to a number of negative outcomes.
 For example, Zhou and Bankston's (2002) research on the connection between the academic performance and self-esteem of Asian American students indicates that self-esteem is negatively linked with level of stress and angst, such that the lower their self-esteem, the higher their reported levels of stress and angst.
-This study also found that Asian American students are more prone to depression, insecurity, and fear of failure.
+The study also found that Asian American students are more prone to depression, insecurity, and fear of failure.

 Many factors contribute to the low self-esteem of Asian Americans.
 One such factor is the collective cultural identity derived from fundamental Asian cultures such as Confucianism.
-The collective culture in Asian society underscores one's membership in social groups, in contrast to the individualist culture commonly found in the United States which stresses person's uniqueness and independence.
+The collective culture in Asian society underscores one's membership in social groups in contrast to the individualist culture commonly found in the United States, which stresses a person's uniqueness and independence.
 Asian Americans tend to build their self-esteem based on other people's evaluations and attitudes of themselves instead of their personal achievements and self-evaluations.
-Another influencing factor comes from family.
-Compared with white parents, Asian American parents have more control and authority over their children, while offering children less encouragements, which plays a role in the low self-esteem of many Asian American students.
+Another influencing factor comes from the family.
+Compared with white parents, Asian American parents have more control and authority over their children and offer less encouragement to their children, which plays a role in the low self-esteem of many Asian American students.
 The influence of authoritative parenting is more notable in immigrant Asian American families.
-For example, many immigrant parents have high expectation for their children, trying to build their place and identity in a new environment through the achievement of their children.
-This parental pressure results in not only higher academic performance but greater stress and lower self-esteem.
+For example, many immigrant parents have high expectation for their children and try to build their place and identity in a new environment through the achievement of their children.
+That parental pressure results in not only higher academic performance but also greater stress and lower self-esteem.